phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ## Pre-requisite:

-1. Docker should be installed on your local machine
+1. Docker should be installed on your local machine.
+We will rely on docker-compose.yaml file to pull docker images for Telegraf, InfluxDB 3 Core/Enteprise and Grafana.
 2. Git
 3. Editor like VS Code